2-Ingredient Peach Cake Recipe

 Yes, I realize that both of those ingredients have other ingredients in them.
 But look on the package of anything, and you’ll see that most packaged food has a list of more than one item.

 If you don’t have yellow cake mix, you can use either white cake mix or angel food cake mix.
 The angel food mix will give it a lighter, spongier texture.
+After it cools, you can serve it without anything on top, or you can add some whipped cream.
+That would be super easy.

 Another thing you can do is frost it with your favorite frosting, either canned or homemade.
 I typically make this peach cake when I’m in a hurry, so I used canned frosting.